onflow/cadence-lang.org/docs/language/resources.md

 }

 // Declare a constant with value of resource type `SomeResource`.

-//
-let a: @SomeResource <- create SomeResource(value: 0)
+let a: @SomeResource <- create SomeResource(value: 5)

 // *Move* the resource value to a new constant.
-//

 let b <- a

-// Invalid: Cannot use constant `a` anymore as the resource that it referred to
+// Invalid Line Below: Cannot use constant `a` anymore as the resource that it
-// was moved to constant `b`.
+// referred to was moved to constant `b`.
-//

 a.value

 // Constant `b` owns the resource.

-//
-b.value // equals 0
+b.value // equals 5

 // Declare a function which accepts a resource.
-//

 // The parameter has a resource type, so the type annotation must be prefixed with `@`.
-//

 access(all)
 fun use(resource: @SomeResource) {
     // ...
 }

 // Call function `use` and move the resource into it.
-//

 use(resource: <-b)

-// Invalid: Cannot use constant `b` anymore as the resource
+// Invalid Line Below: Cannot use constant `b` anymore as the resource it
-// it referred to was moved into function `use`.
+// referred to was moved into function `use`.
-//

 b.value
 ```